It all starts with the soil

 Soil organic matter and soil carbon

-- biological function: supplying nutrients and energy for plant and microbial activity.
+- biological function: supplying energy for plant and microbial activity.

 - physical function: stabilising soil structure, improving soil aggregation and water movement.

 - chemical function: increasing cation exchange capacity (CEC), buffering pH and reducing the effect of salinity and sodicity.

 Subsoil constraints are soil properties that limit or restrict the cotton plant from meeting its water and nutrient requirements.

 An ideal soil for cotton production has good infiltration and internal drainage, high plant available water capacity (PAWC), good soil structure for root growth and development, optimum pH, low salinity, balanced nutrient availability, low sodicity and adequate soil biota.

 Problems associated with subsoil constraints include compaction, soil dispersion, high or low pH and waterlogging.
 These problems can result in poor plant growth, loss of bolls and poor boll set, reduced yields, erosion, increased land management costs and other management issues.

 Sodic soils have too high a proportion of sodium.
 This excess of sodium in soil reduces the strength of bonds that hold clay particles together within aggregates.
 The sodium also attracts water molecules more readily than other cations, which forces the clay particles apart, causing what is known as dispersion, which causes the soil structure to collapse.

 Many of the soils used for cotton production in Australia, are sodic or strongly sodic below a depth of 0.5m.
 This affects root growth and uptake of water and nutrients.
 Groundwater used for irrigation can cause sodicity problems particularly when the water contains high sodium levels relative to calcium.